johanberntsson/PunyInform/documentation/guides/game-authors-guide.md

 print (string) songs-->i;
 ```

-Yes, this is the opposite of the example ??.?? in the DM4, but that example is
+This is the opposite of the advice under `2b` in section 45 of the DM4,
+but that example is for when you want to save on readable memory (which can be
-concerned with saving static memory by not declaring too many arrays, and is
+no more than 64 KB) by not declaring too many arrays, and you're willing to
-willing to pay the cost in order to transform it into a routine.
+pay the cost to transform it into a routine.

-### Comparing to multiple values
+### Compare a value to multiple values

 When writing complicated conditions featuring comparing one variable to multiple
 things (dictionary word, in the case of a parse_name, for instance), always